top of page

 Play Therapy

-• Individualized sessions to increase appropriate skills and development through play experiences.
-Opportunities for exploration and discovery are provided while targeting specific skills which include increased frustration tolerance and attention span, handling transitions, reciprocal social interactions, and positive self-awareness.
+Individualized sessions designed to increase appropriate skills and development through play-based experiences.
+Opportunities for exploration and discovery are provided while targeting specific skills, including increased frustration tolerance and attention span, managing transitions, reciprocal social interactions, and positive self-awareness.
 A variety of toys, games, and sensory materials are utilized.

 School Readiness

-• This group is designed for children ages 3-7, focusing on the fundamentals of learning, which include increasing attention span, active listening, participation, and engagement.
-Encourages the ability to manage transitions which can be applied to a home or classroom setting.
+This group is designed for children ages 3–7 and focuses on foundational learning skills, including increasing attention span, active listening, participation, and engagement.
+Emphasis is placed on managing transitions that can be applied in home and classroom settings.

 Sensory Regulation

-• This group is designed to improve sensory integration utilizing proprioceptive input, vestibular stimulation, address tactile defensiveness, and auditory discrimination/visual processing.
+This group is designed to improve sensory integration through the use of proprioceptive input, vestibular stimulation, and strategies to address tactile defensiveness and support auditory discrimination and visual processing.

 Academic Support

-• Individualized sessions designed for students ages 8-18 to promote and increase academic success within their current educational setting. a wide variety of instructional methods provided in effort to help accelerate their learning process, the individual’s educational goals and objectives, and meet appropriate learning standards.
+Individualized sessions designed for students ages 8–18 to promote and increase academic success within their current educational setting.
+A variety of instructional methods are provided to help accelerate learning, support individual educational goals and objectives, and meet appropriate learning standards.

 Assistive Technology

-• Adaptive technology including eye gaze, switches, touch screen monitors, and interactive applications such as Osmo iPads are utilized to provide universal access for all levels of ability.
-Focuses on enhancing cognition, academics, and functional computer skills through a variety of fun and engaging activities.
+Adaptive technology, including eye gaze systems, switches, touch screen monitors, and interactive applications such as Osmo and iPads, is utilized to provide universal access for individuals of all ability levels.
+Sessions focus on enhancing cognition, academics, and functional computer skills through engaging, hands-on activities.

 Expressive Language

-• This group focuses on increasing language skills through the use of the CORE vocabulary system and AAC devices.
-The CORE board incorporates visuals (picture symbols) and commonly used vocabulary to encourage and promote functional communication.
+This group focuses on increasing language skills through the use of the CORE vocabulary system and AAC devices.
+The CORE board incorporates visual supports and commonly used vocabulary to encourage and promote functional communication.

 “Handy Dandy” Writing

-• This group encourages fine motor development and handwriting skills using multi-sensory tools and strategies while having fun.
+This group encourages fine motor development and handwriting skills through the use of multi-sensory tools and strategies in a fun, engaging environment.

 Social Skills Group

-• This group is designed to encourage social and expressive communication in a structured play-based environment.
-The focus will include sharing, turn-taking, cooperative play, safety, and friendship skills.
-Another important aspect of social skills that will be emphasized is understanding non-verbal body language and facial expressions.
+This group is designed to encourage social and expressive communication in a structured, play-based environment.
+Focus areas include sharing, turn-taking, cooperative play, safety awareness, and friendship skills.
+Additional emphasis is placed on understanding non-verbal communication, including body language and facial expressions.